kyma-project/community/guidelines/docker-images.md

 ## Base images

 Base all images on an image that is as small as possible in size and dependency.
-Base image must have specified version, do not use latest tag.
+A base image must have a specified version, do not use `latest` tag.

 An application based on Golang should originate from a `scratch` image.
 If a `scratch` image does not have the specific tooling available, you can use an `alpine` base image having the package catalog updated.
 A JavaScript-based application should originate from an `nginx-alpine` base image with an updated package catalog.